 Systems such as the Alcatraz AI Rock take advantage of a technique known as one-to-few matching.
 This method leverages artificial intelligence to verify the identity of the person interacting with the system.
 All system users are aware that they are using a biometric system and have provided consent prior to enrolling or being authenticated.
 These systems provide tools that allow companies to administer the biometric profiles in a way that adheres to local legislation and protects the privacy of the enrolled individuals.

 Now you know why these two terms should not be used interchangeably!
 If you need to boost your organization’s physical security and tighten access controls, Alcatraz AI’s touchless face authentication system can help.
-Contact us now to schedule an in-person or virtual demo to see our AI-powered, autonomous access control solution in action.
+Contact us now to schedule an in-person or virtual demo to see our AI-powered, access control solution in action.